david-rc-dayton/collision-check/README.md

 - `UVW-Axis Conjunction Space`: Several charts showing a subset of the points sampled in the conjunction space.
 This provides a visual representation of the position and covariance in the Radial, In-Track, and Cross-Track planes.
-The asset's sampled points will appear red, and the satellite's sampled points will appear blue.
+The asset's sampled points will appear blue, and the satellite's sampled points will appear red.

 The charts can be saved or manipulated by right-clicking inside the chart area and selecting from the available options.
 Zooming in is accomplished by